Middle School Summer Reading - 2016

 j.
 Abe Lincoln Grows Up by Carl Sandburg

 k.
 The Keeper of Lime Rock by Lenore Skomal

 l.
 The 14th Dalai Lama: Spiritual Leader of Tibet by Whitney Stewart

 Please select books that are on your reading level.
 Extra credit given for additional books read.

-This list represents books on a wide range of reading and maturity levels.
-Parental discretion is suggested.
-Many of these books are available as eBooks or on audio tape.
+* Many of these books are available as Text-to-Speech eBooks or on audio tape.